Do you think about starting a hotshot trucking business?

 Once you’ve got a list of potential names for your hotshot business, visit the website of the US Patent and Trademark Office to make sure they are available for registration.

 Once on the website, go under Trademarks ==> Searching Trademarks ==> click the "Search our trademark database (TESS).

-A CDL is required for commercial motor vehicle drivers.
+A CDL type is required for commercial motor vehicle drivers.

 However, when hot shot drivers don't exceed the gross weight limit set by the authorities, a CDL may not be required.

 Despite that, you need to check if your specific circumstances do not place you in the category of needing one.

 You don’t need a CDL if you meet the following criteria:

 - If you’re pulling a total weight of fewer than 10,000 pounds.